Despender/Fractal-Compression/README.md

 Number of iterations (e.g., 10): How many times to refine the decompressed image

 Performance:
+Compression is slower because it needs to search for matches.
+To speed up matching when we have many large rank blocks (16x16, 32x32), i added a maximum limit on the distance of matching.
-Compression is slower because it needs to search for matches Decompression is faster but requires multiple iterations The program measures and displays timing for both processes
+Decompression is faster but requires multiple iterations The program measures and displays timing for both processes